HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

-Recognising the large cost of data storage and data management for WLCG, and anticipating the data volumes of HL-LHC, optimising our storage systems is a huge area for study.
-Consolidating storage into larger units, sometimes called a *data lake*, is one area to study; the anticipation is that much more use of the wide area network will be made in the future to provide data to where it is needed.
+Recognising the large cost of data storage and data management for WLCG, and anticipating the data volumes of HL-LHC, optimising our storage systems is a an important and challenging area for study.
+Consolidating storage into larger units, sometimes called a *data lake*, is one area to study; the anticipation is that much more use of the wide area network will be made in the future to deliver data to where it is needed.
 Successes from the HEP programme, like the [Rucio data management system](https://rucio.cern.ch/){:target="_rucio"}
 could offer a broad engagement with other sciences also facing massive distributed data challenges.
 Later technical sessions dived into the details